Stephen D. King

 Stephen Daryl King (born November 1963) is a British economist.
 He is senior economic adviser at HSBC Holdings, where he was chief economist from 1998 to July 2015.
-King also works as a journalist and consultant, and is a specialist adviser to the House of Commons Treasury Committee.
+King also works as a journalist and consultant, and was a specialist adviser to the House of Commons Treasury Committee between 2015 and 2017.

-He is author of Losing Control: The Emerging Threats to Western Prosperity (2010), When the Money Runs Out: The End of Western Affluence (2013) and Grave New World: The End of Globalization, the Return of History (2017).
+He is author of Losing Control: The Emerging Threats to Western Prosperity (2010), When the Money Runs Out: The End of Western Affluence (2013), Grave New World: The End of Globalization, the Return of History (2017) and We Need to Talk About Inflation: 14 Urgent Lessons from the Last 2,000 Years (2023).

 King identifies as a "Jew through choice", converting to Judaism in 1991.
 He has described experiencing antisemitism since his conversion and believes that antisemitism has become worse over time.

+King’s career began at HM Treasury.
+He read Philosophy, Politics and Economics at New College, Oxford.